fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/04.Lab 4 - Git Basics/Lesson.md

 :::caution **IMPORTANT**

-**Commit messages must contain homework notation** i.e. if you are doing HW01 then commit message should be: HW01-added readme file.
+**Commit messages must contain homework notation**
+i.e. if you are doing HW01 then commit message should be:
+`HW01-added readme file`.

 If you have more commits in one homework then each commit message should have same notation.
 E.g.
-Commit 1: HW01-added readme file
+- Commit 1: `HW01-added readme file`
-Commit 2: HW01-edit gitignore file
+- Commit 2: `HW01-edit gitignore file`
-Commit 3: HW01-inital callback function implementation
+- Commit 3: `HW01-initial callback function implementation`

 :::

 ### **Step 3 - Push Changes to the Remote Repository**